-Kelly serves as the Iowa Corn Promotion Board Director representing District No. 1 and is vice chair of the Iowa Corn Industrial Usage and U.S. Production Committee.
-He is also currently the vice president of SEC, a 65-million-gallon ethanol plant in Sioux City.
+Kelly serves as the Iowa Corn Promotion Board Director representing District 1 and is chair of the Iowa Corn Industrial Usage and U.S. Production Committee.
+He is also currently the President of SEC, a 72-million-gallon ethanol plant in Sioux Center, Iowa.

-Kelly’s past leadership experience includes past director for Farmer Cooperative in Paullina and Siouxland Energy in Sioux Center.
+Kelly’s past leadership experience includes past director for Farmer Cooperative in Paullina.
 He has also received appointments to the National Corn Growers Association Ethanol Committee and to the Renewable Fuels Infrastructure Program Board per Former Governor Branstad in 2016.
-He is active within his community and serves as an elder trustee as well as current vice president of the Zion Lutheran Church.
+He is currently Chairman of RFIP.
+He is also serving a two year term on the Ethanol Action Team for USGC.

-Kelly and his wife, Luanne, have four children who all have successful careers here in Iowa.
+Kelly and his wife, Luanne, have four children who all have successful careers.